ferrous-systems/rust-training/training-slides/src/dynamic-dispatch.md

 Try to minimize repeated matches on the Enum, if not strictly necessary.

+This reduces overhead from the virtual table lookups.

+Note:

+These may be optimized away by LLVM in devirtualization passes.

 ## Trait Objects

 References or raw pointers on traits, also boxes, describe so-called *trait objects*.